Marine Mechanic

 Turn your passion for the water into a hands-on career.

 Marine mechanics service and repair the engines, systems, and electronics that keep boats running safely and efficiently.
-This 2025 guide explains how to train, certify, and launch a rewarding career in marine technology and repair.
+This 2025 guide explains how to train, certify, and pursue a career in marine technology and repair.

 What Does a Marine Mechanic Do?